-Look up information on stain removal for the specific type of stain: chocolate, coffee, ink, etc. Test the cleaning agent on a less visible area before using it.
+We recommend careful vacuuming, ideally once a week, with a gentle nozzle, to help maintain the fabrics colour and appearance.
+For removable covers, see the manufacturer’s washing instructions or contact us for advice.
+Look up information on stain removal for the specific type of stain: chocolate, coffee, ink, etc. Test the cleaning agent on a smaller, less visible area before using it.
 We always recommend contacting a professional dry cleaner, especially for larger stains and/or thorough cleaning.

+Stone can generally withstand heat, cold and most liquids.
+However, take care with salt, lemon and carbonic acid, which can corrode stone, while oil and grease may soak in.
 Clean by scrubbing with a brush and soapy water, then rinse with water.
 To remove stains, leave a sponge soaked in soap solution on the stain overnight.
-For optimum results, look up how best to care for the stone in question or contact us.
+For optimum results, look up how best to care for your specific stone material or contact us.

-Plastic and PUR rubber
+Plastic and PUR-rubber